-The outlook for acquired factor II deficiency depends on the cause.
+The outlook for acquired prothrombin deficiency depends on the cause.
 If it is caused by liver disease, the outcome depends on how well your liver disease can be treated.
 Taking vitamin K supplements will treat vitamin K deficiency.

 Severe bleeding in the organs can occur.